Cheng-Zhiyuan/ip/docs/README.md

     Now you have 5 tasks in the list.
 ```
 ### Adding a event task : _event_
+The `event` command schedules a task that occurs during a specified time range.
+The task description, start and end time of the event must be specified.

 Syntax:
 ```
     event TASK_DESCRIPTION /from START_TIME /to END_TIME